 Juvenile Through-Delta Survival

 As described in Appendix 11A, the main juvenile steelhead migration period in the Delta is February–May.
 Through-Delta flow-survival relationships analogous to those for juvenile Chinook salmon (e.g., Perry et al. 2018; see also discussion for winter-run Chinook salmon) have not been established for migrating juvenile steelhead.
-However, assuming that flow may affect survival in a somewhat similar manner to juvenile Chinook salmon, the modeling based on the through-Delta survival function formulated by Perry et al. (2018) suggests there would be little difference between Alternatives 1, 2, and 3 and the NAA (see Table perry1 in the winter-run analysis).
+However, assuming that flow may affect survival in a somewhat similar manner to juvenile Chinook salmon, the modeling based on the through-Delta survival function formulated by Perry et al. (2018) suggests there would be little difference between Alternatives 1, 2, and 3 and the NAA (Table 11-15 in the winter-run analysis).

 South Delta Entrainment

-As discussed for other salmonids, there would be little difference in indicators of entrainment risk (south Delta exports and Old and Middle River flows) during winter/spring between the NAA and Alternatives 1, 2, and 3 (see Appendix 5B3: Tables 5B3-6-1a through 5B3-6-4c; Figures 5B3-6-1 through 5B3-6-18; and Appendix 5B4: Tables 5B4-1-1a through 5B4-1-4c; Figures 5B4-1-1 through 5B4-1-18), and existing restrictive criteria from the NMFS (2019) SWP/CVP BiOp and CDFW (2020) SWP ITP would limit entrainment risk for steelhead under all alternatives.
+As discussed for other salmonids, there would be little difference in indicators of entrainment risk (south Delta exports and Old and Middle River flows) during winter/spring between the NAA and Alternatives 1, 2, and 3 (Appendix 5B3: Tables 5B3-6-1a through 5B3-6-4c; Figures 5B3-6-1 through 5B3-6-18; and Appendix 5B4: Tables 5B4-1-1a through 5B4-1-4c; Figures 5B4-1-1 through 5B4-1-18), and existing restrictive criteria from the NMFS (2019) SWP/CVP BiOp and CDFW (2020) SWP ITP would limit entrainment risk for steelhead under Alternatives 1, 2, and 3.
 South Delta export of water released from Sites Reservoir would have limited overlap with steelhead occurrence.
-This is illustrated by the results of the salvage-density analysis (see description in Appendix 11Q) for which there were minimal differences between NAA and the alternatives (Table sh_banks; Table sh_jones).
+This is illustrated by the results of the salvage-density analysis (Appendix 11Q) for which there were minimal differences between NAA and Alternatives 1, 2, and 3 (Table 11-41; Table 11-42).